schmanu/ale-blog/src/content/published-work/polyamory-when-love-is-so-much-that-is-for-many/index.md

 author:
   - Ale
 date: 2021-02-17T17:58:47.823Z
-excerpt: "A feature about polyamory created by conversations with various people that practice it. "
+excerpt: "A feature about polyamory created for Cromos Magazine from conversations with various people that practice it. "
 tags:
   - Published Work
 image: poli.jpg